bnomei/kirby3-mailjet/README.md

 ### Sending Campaigns: Segmentation and Schedules

-Sending more complex campaigns consists of creating and/or updating a campaign object using the Mailjet API identified by an unique ID, adding optional schedules and later issuing the publication.
-This plugin provides no specific helpers in that regard so please read the official docs on how to accomplish that (or hire me 😉).
+Sending more complex campaigns consists of creating and/or updating a campaign object using the Mailjet API identified by an unique ID, setting the contactslist, adding optional segmentation or schedules and later issuing tests or the publication.

+> NOTE: Work in progress...

 ## Cache